 According to a recent report by the FBI, hate crimes rose in the U.S. by more than 17% in 2017.
 It is the biggest annual increase in reported hate crimes since 2001 (after 9/11).
 It’s the third straight year that hate crimes have gone up.
 And it seems that not a week goes by without a story of hate in the news.
 How can we stop the hate?

 In the face of such sobering statistics and news stories, young people may feel powerless to make a difference, given that most of them cannot yet vote.
-Yet parents and other caring adults can help teens change the world around them by using their most powerful weapon: their voice.
+Yet parents and other caring adults can help teens change the world around them by using their most powerful weapon: their voices.

-When teenager Hannah Shuffer overheard students at her school making fun of special education students, she was resolved to put a stop to it.
+When teenager Hannah Shuffer overheard students at her school making fun of special education students, she resolved to put a stop to it.
 Her first step was to put her thoughts and feelings into words as part of a classroom essay assignment.

 “Writing my essay helped shape my plan.
 Ideas are just ideas until you write them down.
 When you’re writing an essay, you’re really thinking,” says Shuffer, a senior at Orange High School in Pepper Pike, Ohio.
 Enlisting the help of friends, she designed a campaign to teach her classmates that people with disabilities are just like everyone else.
 Her goal: to help them understand that people like her brother, who has cerebral palsy, are worth getting to know one-on-one.

-Shuffer entered her essay in last year’s Stop The Hate: Youth Speak Out essay contest sponsored by the Maltz Museum of Jewish Heritage in Beachwood, Ohio.
+Shuffer entered her essay in Stop The Hate: Youth Speak Out essay contest sponsored by the Maltz Museum of Jewish Heritage in Beachwood, Ohio.
 Her essay was awarded grand finalist, earning her a college scholarship and money for her school to use for anti-bias training.

 “Since I won the essay contest, I haven’t heard people making fun of special education kids,” says Shuffer.
 “My essay was only 400 words.
 It doesn’t have to be long to have an impact.”